 Processing files on the server ahead of time, or caching, will make a massive difference.
 If you switch to a managed host, chances are caching is included and installing a caching plugin will cause problems.
 However, if you remaining on a shard or VPS plan, W3 Total Cache is a great option to add this feature.
 Just be sure to set it up correctly by following their instructions.
 It can be a bit tricky.

 A CDN (Content Delivery Network) stores copies of your website files across a network of data centers and serves the site from the closest physical location to the visitor.
 This feature depends a lot on your audience.
 If you draw visitors from all over the country or world, a CDN is a must.
 Good options:

 6. Minify Files

 When someone punches in a URL into a browser, the DNS (Domain Name System) translates it into an IP where the website server is located.
-A premium DNS will reduce this lookup time and add some extra security while reducing “website not found” errors.
-Here a few options:
+A premium DNS will reduce the DNS lookup time and add some extra security while reducing “website not found” errors.

 - GoDaddy Premium DNS – $3/month

 - A cost-effective premium DNS that is great for current GoDaddy users since it applies to all domains in your account.

 - Amazon Route 53 – Cost varies based on usage